wp-plugins/wp-youtube-lyte/readme.txt

  * Click on 'Credentials'
  * Click on 'Create new Key'
  * Click on 'Server Key'
+ * Leave the box with whitelisted IP's empty
  * Click on 'Create'

 5. Copy your API key to WP YouTube Lyte settings page.